drboothtj/networker/README.md

 ## To Do
 1. Fix threshold algorithm.
-2. Add a wrapper so that the input can be simplified to a fasta file.
-3. Enable custom thresholds.
+2. Enable custom thresholds.
-4. Create 'histogramer.py' to assist with threshold analysis.
+3. Create 'histogramer.py' to assist with threshold analysis.
-5. Write the network file in a readable format.
-6. Create 'subnetworker.py' for analysing subnetworks.
+4. Create 'subnetworker.py' for analysing subnetworks.
-7. Compile into software package.
+5. Compile into software package.